2024-2025 Jerome Early Career Printmakers Residency

 Although Fidencio relocated from Minnesota this fall, he was able to participate in studio visits remotely with recent guest artist and educator Emma Nishimura.
 Fidencio will also be present for the exhibition reception on March 7th and the artist conversation on March 15th.

-Throughout the Fellowship year, Grace Sippy has been in the studio so much she’s an honorary staff member!
+Throughout the fellowship year, Grace Sippy has been in the studio so much that she’s an honorary staff member!
 This fall, she dove into deep exploration through a series of collagraph prints.
 She has transformed garments once worn by her two young children into collagraph plates and has explored different ways of making prints from these plates.
 Some exist as subtle, delicate embossments.
-Others incorporate color tissue papers as chine collé (collage during printing), while some are more “traditionally” inked, wiped, and printed.
+Others incorporate color tissue papers such as chine collé (collage during printing), while some are more “traditionally” inked, wiped, and printed.
 Grace has also begun to incorporate hand embroidery into her works.

 Grace says, “With all of these variables, I think I have close to 40 prints and proofs.
 The transformation of the garment to a printing matrix is a paradox, destroying the garment in the process but creating something new, a remnant of what was there.
 My fellowship work presents a reflection of loss and grief: of hopes of having a child, of a child since grown, and the loss of a child.”